 How to Switch Mobile Networks and Keep Your Number

-Switching mobile networks seems like it might be a hassle, especially when you want to keep your number.
+So you've found some great new mobile phone deals are available, but switching mobile networks seems like it might be a hassle, especially when you want to keep your number.
 But actually, it isn't.
 The industry has streamlined the process so that it all happens pretty seamlessly, and with the least amount of effort on your part.

 It's so easy to switch mobile networks and keep your number.
 It enables you to shop around for better deals, so that you can shave a few pounds off your bill each month, or get more data for the same amount of money.